cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Observations**: The therapist observes the patient's progress throughout the session, adjusting the qualities of the ideal parents as needed to ensure a comfortable fit for the patient.

-### here that patient’s breaths are becoming more shallow) Remembering to take nice deep breaths, Helen.
-Good.
-Patient: Well like what comes to mind is li

-**Text Summary**:

-* The patient, Helen, is in therapy session discussing her anxiety and recalling memories of parents who exhibited different levels of confidence and attunement.
+**Helen, discussing her anxiety and recalling memories of parents who exhibited different levels of confidence and attunement.**
 * Therapist encourages Helen to focus on the image of parents who have confidence in her self-development and are deeply attuned to her needs.
 * Helen imagines these parents as being there when she needs them but also allowing her independence.
 * Therapist guides Helen to use her imagination to fully experience this feeling, noticing her body sensations and emotions.